The Complete Guide to an MCL Tear

 • Avoiding surgery

-• Avoiding development of persistent pain
+• Avoiding the development of persistent pain

 • Protecting the long-term health of your joint